How Much Money Do Writers Earn or Make?

 Now wait.

-Before you wonder why your last memoir or poetry chapbook or novel didn’t yield even close to that much income, the U.S. Bureau conflates non-creative (copywriting, bloggers, journalists, marketers et al) with creative writers (fiction, creative nonfiction, poetry, play and other writers).
+Before you wonder why your last memoir or poetry chapbook or novel didn’t yield even close to that much income, the U.S. Bureau conflates non-creative (copywriting, bloggers, journalists, medical writers et al) with creative writers.

-More realistically, in 2018, The Authors Guild led a study or survey of 5,067 professional American writers.
-From their book sales alone—not counting speaking fees, teaching or other income—the study’s participating authors earned an average of $3,100 a year.
+More realistically, in 2022, The Authors Guild led a study or survey of professional American writers.
+Among the 5,699 survey respondents, from their book sales alone—not counting writing-related work such as speaking fees, teaching or other income—the median author wage was $2,100 a year.

-You don’t need anybody to tell you that that’s way, way below the national poverty rate, and that most of us work a second job or day job or a side hustle.
+That’s way, way below the national poverty rate.
+So no surprise that most of us work a second job or day job or a side hustle.

 On Being a Writer with a Day Job: What Day Job Works Best?